lsst/pipelines_lsst_io/install/newinstall.rst

 .. option:: -2

-   Use Python 2 if the script is installing its own Python.
+   Use Python 2 if the script is installing its own Python (unsupported by the LSST Science Pipelines ``v16_0`` and newer).

 .. option:: -3